top of page

 Impact

-SOLUTIONSplus organized a workshop on 28th November 2022 to carry out the impact assessment of the shared e-2 wheelers demonstration actions in Hanoi.
+The impact assessment concluded that shared e-mopeds can contribute to reducing emissions of greenhouse gases and air pollutants.
+SOLUTIONSplus organised a workshop on 28th November 2022 to carry out the impact assessment of the shared e-2 wheelers demonstration actions in Hanoi.
 Ten key local stakeholders joined the workshop and discussed the priority indicators.
 Along with this, a scale-up concept note is being developed to improve ridership and to expand the services to another route.
-A policy paper on e-bike sharing system in Hanoi, currently being drafted, considers barriers, opportunites and policy recommendations for the successful planning process
+A policy paper on e-two-wheeler sharing systems in Hanoi is currently being prepared, considering barriers, opportunities and policy recommendations for a successful planning process.

 Downloads